 - 15.13 The Council requires developments to contribute towards the Mayor of London's commitment of making London a zero-carbon city by 2050. - 15.14 All development proposals should apply the following Energy Hierarchy, as set out in the London Plan: be lean; be clean; be green; and be seen.
 The priority is to minimise energy demand, and then address how energy will be supplied and renewable technologies incorporated.
 An important aspect of managing demand will be to reduce peak energy loadings.
-The GLA 'Be Seen' energy monitoring guidance should be used to help developers ensure that London Plan SI2 has been complied with post construction. - demand and carbon emissions from the proposed development, which should demonstrate the expected energy and emissions savings from energy efficiency and renewable energy measures incorporated into the development.
+The GLA 'Be Seen' energy monitoring guidance should be used to help developers ensure that London Plan SI 2 has been complied with post construction.

+15.15 The Council will require an assessment of energy demand and carbon emissions from the proposed development, which should demonstrate the expected energy and emissions savings from energy efficiency and renewable energy measures incorporated into the development.
 Renewable technologies such as photovoltaic cells, solar panels, ground and air source heat pumps and other forms of renewable energy are likely to be appropriate in many parts of the borough, subject to other policies within this Plan.
-The Energy Statement must demonstrate how the energy requirements will be met in line with the Energy Hierarchy. - 15.16 All major developments (residential and non-residential) should achieve zero carbon standards, as set out in the London Plan.
-A zero-carbon development is considered to be one where at least 35% of regulated CO2 emissions reductions, expressed as minimum improvement over the Target Emission Rate (TER) outlined in the national Building Regulations (2013), are achieved on-site, with the remaining emissions (up to 100%) to be offset through a contribution into the Council's Carbon Offset Fund.
+When considering the depth required for ground source heat pumps the potential for archaeology to be affected must be taken into account.
+The Energy Statement must demonstrate how the energy requirements will be met in line with the Energy Hierarchy.

+15.16 All major developments (residential and non-residential) should achieve zero carbon standards, as set out in the London Plan.
+A zero-carbon development is considered to be one where at least 35% of regulated CO2 emissions reductions, expressed as minimum improvement over the Target Emission Rate (TER) outlined in the national Building Regulations (2021), are achieved on-site, with the remaining emissions (up to 100%) to be offset through a contribution into the Council's Carbon Offset Fund.
 All other new residential schemes (of one unit or more) should achieve a minimum 35% on-site reduction in carbon dioxide emissions.
+Changes to the Building Regulations will be kept under review and carbon reduction policy requirements may be subject to change.
+New carbon emission reduction requirements may be implemented in accordance with new evidence.
 Developments are expected to achieve carbon reduction beyond Part L (of the Regulations) from energy efficiency measures alone to reduce energy demand as far as possible.
 Where development is brought forward as part of a phased application, the relevant policy threshold should be applied on the basis of the cumulative impact of applications on the site.